FullHuman/purgecss-docs/guides/nuxt.md

 There is a community module called [nuxt-purgecss](https://github.com/Developmint/nuxt-purgecss) to make the usage of purgecss with Nuxt as easy as possible.
 With it, you

+### Example

+You can see an example using the `nuxt-purgecss` module [here](https://github.com/FullHuman/purgecss/tree/master/examples/with-nuxt-module/).

 ## Manual configurtion

 ### Example

-You can see an example [here](https://github.com/FullHuman/purgecss/tree/master/examples/with-nuxt/).
+You can see an example [here](https://github.com/FullHuman/purgecss/tree/master/examples/with-nuxt-manual/).

 ### create-nuxt-app and webpack plugin